 Jim has taught drumming since he was eighteen years of age.
 He turned it into a full time professional career at the age of 34, in the autumn of 1989.
-Jim taught drumming at schools across Devon and Somerset for many years (seven schools a week) including leading independant schools Blundells @ Tiverton and Queens College @ Taunton (where he was the tutor of drum kit for nineteen years).
+Jim taught drumming at schools across Devon and Somerset for many years (seven schools a week) including leading independent schools Blundells @ Tiverton and Queens College @ Taunton (where he was the tutor of drum kit for nineteen years).

 Many new pupils are referred to him by local drummers, music teachers, present and former pupils.
 Jim has taught the children of many established local semi professional drummers, other professional musicians and music teachers, as well as teaching drumming to other music teachers themselves.
 He also taught drumming to the young son of a Duke and Duchess, but for the sake of confidentiality won't say who he was!

 In 1994 he began writing a series of tutor books named "The Mere Mortals Guide To Drumming".
 The tutor books now consist of four levels (plus a double pedals book) and all pupils are taught from these books.
 Pupils who have succesfully reached the end of Level Four, have often gone on to pass Grade 8 national drum kit examinations.

 As detailed above, Jims pupils have consistantly achieved "merit", "honours" and "high honours"/ "distinction" passes in national music examinations, right up to grade 8 "passed with high honours".
-Former pupil Mark Pusey is now a leading London session drummer with many many t.v. appearances and recordings to his credit.
+Former pupil Mark Pusey is now a leading London session drummer with many many t.v. appearances, world tours and recordings to his credit.